gitter-badger/mesorotshot/README.md

 - **Hotkeys Full:** this is the hotkey used to take the screenshot of all monitors, by default is Ctrl + Win + F12

+### Important notice about configuration
+If you change the configuration, you have to restart mesorotshot or changes won't be applied!

 ## Usage
 Very simple, after you managed to install and execute it, just press one of the hotkeys to take a screenshot.
 If you set UrlPrefix, you will be able to paste